maplibre/maplibre-native/design-proposals/2023-06-17-android-annotations.md

 ### `*Manager`

 What about the `*Manager` API?
 It is no longer a user-facing forefront and primarily for advanced users.
-It should also keep its functions that offer expert functionality like `create` with GeoJSON as a parameter.
+Much of the functionality that had previously been set on a `*Manager` level should be moved to either the annotation objects directly (through automatic grouping into `*Manager` objects) or, in the case of `SymbolManager`, to `CollisionGroup`.
+It should also keep its functions that offer expert functionality like `create` with GeoJSON as a parameter →(G4 **power**).
+Advanced users have a better understanding of the underlying layer operations and the style spec.
+In this sense, they are mostly for internal use and are only exposed to facilitate special-need features.

 For this reason, we shall not revise its API at this time, and instead only Kotlinify its getters and setters.

 ### Non-null by default